Yorick-06/SimpleResources/README.md

 ```
 SimpleResources.resourcepackResource(Identifier, Codec);
 ```
-It also has an overloaded method for adding a reload listener which gets invoked when a resource pack gets reloaded.
+It also has an overloaded method for adding a reload listener which gets invoked when resource packs get reloaded.
 ```
 SimpleResources.resourcepackResource(Identifier, Codec, Consumer);
 ```